 Additive manufacturing or 3D printing is a process of making three-dimensional solid objects from a digital model.
 It is achieved by laying down successive layers of material, as opposed to the traditional machining techniques of removing material by drilling and cutting.
 3D printing is usually performed by a materials printer using digital technology.

 Taking a digital image of a toy and printing out a near-perfect replica of it seems sci-fi and surreal, but rapid technological advances in 3D printing being developed make this and even more possible.
 Printing metal parts with increased strength makes machines even more viable and cost-effective in manufacturing.
 Additionally, an entire part can be 3D printed in a single machine, eliminating multiple touch points in traditional manufacturing and reducing failures.
-The newest futuristic trend in 3D printing is to go huge: using robotics to deposit building materials in an orchestrated and precise way to build large structures made up tons of interconnecting parts.
+The newest futuristic trend in 3D printing is to go huge: using robotics to deposit building materials in an orchestrated and precise way to build large structures made up of tons of interconnecting parts.

 3D printing is a reality.
 A recent Forbes magazine article, “What Can 3D Printing Do?
 Here are 6 Creative Examples” lists several ways in which 3D printing have been used: